SamirsGit/samirsgit.gitub.io/_posts/2025-01-07-Cyberdefenders.markdown

 **Q2** What is the logon type of the failed logons?

+- Type 2: Interactive Logon - directly at the machine.
+- Type 3: Network Logon - over the network.
+- Type 10: Remote Interactive Logon - remotely, using a protocol like RDP.

 ![Splunk](:003_splunk3.png){:data-align="center"}

 **Q3** What is the protocol that attacker tried to bruteforce?

+- **RDP** (remote desktop protocol: 3389) allows users to connect to another computer over a network connection.

 ![Splunk](:003_splunk5.png){:data-align="center"}

 ![Splunk](:003_splunk12.png){:data-align="center"}

 **Q4** How many users did the attacker succeed in getting their accounts?

+- We know it's RDP, given the previous question, so we should search for an event ID 1149 to show timestamps for successful authentications.

 ![Splunk](:003_splunk6.png){:data-align="center"}